Twilytics/Analytics-Application/README.md

 ## Repository Structure
 _This is the file structure of the project's repository:_
-- dataproc: PySpark script for getting raw data from the MongoDB, processing Twitter data distributively, and inserting it into the PostgreSQL database
+- dataproc: PySpark script for getting raw data from the MongoDB, processing Twitter data distributively, and inserting it into the PostgreSQL database (more information in the [README.md of the folder](https://github.com/Twilytics/Analytics-Application/tree/master/dataproc))
-- frontend: Grafana dashboard that can be run locally (access to the database can be requested from Alexander Stahl](mailto:as291@hdm-stuttgart.de?subject=[GitHub]Twilytics) or [Johannes Ströbele](mailto:js349@hdm-stuttgart.de?subject=[GitHub]Twilytics)
+- frontend: Grafana dashboard that can be run locally (access to the database can be requested from Alexander Stahl](mailto:as291@hdm-stuttgart.de?subject=[GitHub]Twilytics) or [Johannes Ströbele](mailto:js349@hdm-stuttgart.de?subject=[GitHub]Twilytics) (more information in the [README.md of the folder](https://github.com/Twilytics/Analytics-Application/tree/master/frontend))
-- twitter2mongo: Python script for requesting raw Twitter data and inserting it into MongoDB
+- twitter2mongo: Python script for requesting raw Twitter data and inserting it into MongoDB (more information in the [README.md of the folder](https://github.com/Twilytics/Analytics-Application/tree/master/twitter2mongo))
 - .gitignore
 - LICENSE
 - README.md